 The San Juan is one of the most straightforward fly fishing patterns to get your head around.
 If you’re a fly tying newbie, this is a great fly to get you started.
 Once you’ve mastered this fly, you’ll be excited to move onto more advanced patterns.

 All you need is some chenille in purple, red, or pink, plus some matching thread.
 It takes less than 10 minutes of your time, and you’ll have this pattern tied and ready to go.
+Check out our fly tying materials kit here to get started.

 You’ll find loads of fly tying videos online.
 Here’s a helpful video tutorial that will walk you through the steps of fly tying the San Juan Worm.
 These tips should help you get stuck in!